nelbin4/Ni-Profile/README.md

-# Class-Specific PVP Rotation Profiles for NI Program
+# Rotation Profiles for NI Program

 This project offers tailored World of Warcraft rotation profiles for various classes in PVP/PVE situations.
 The scripts automate key actions, optimize rotations, and enhance combat performance.